-- Look for the word problem(s) on the chart with a STAR 💥 - For "Kinders," start with the "ADD TO (Result Unknown)" and the "TAKE FROM (Result Unknown)" word problems from the Unit's CGI Chart. - a.
-If a student struggles, stick with these for the summer so the student becomes secure.
-Otherwise, you can proceed to the "PUT TOGETHER/TAKE APART - (Total Unknown)" word problems. - 3.
-Have manipulatives and paper for students to choose either medium for solving the problem. - 4.
+- 2. Have manipulatives and paper/pencil available for students to choose either medium for solving the problem. - 3.
 Read the problem to students once.
 Note: Each problem has three sets of numbers for you to choose from to fill in the blanks.
-Use the set that works best for the student(s). - 5.
-Read the problem again, and then teach students to take notes. - Prompt students with questions, and model writing notes.
-(Kindergarten Students Packets have a mostly blank page called, "Word Problem Work Space," to use for this.)

-- b.
-What did Deena start with?
-5 pennies.
-How can we write?
-D 5 (or draw 5 circles) - c.
+Use the set that works best for the student(s). - 4.
+Use the Graphic Organizer to help students organize their notes and strategies. - 5.
+Read the problem again, and then teach students to take notes.
+(As students demonstrate confidence, shift to giving students a chance to take their own notes.) - a.
+Prompt students with questions, and model writing notes.
+Use the Graphic Organizer. - b.
+Sample questions: What does the problem tell us first?
+[Tod has \$3] How can we write?
+[T = \$3 (or a drawing)] - c.
 What happens next?
-She gets 3 more.
-How can we write? +3 (or draw 3 circles) - d.
+[Tod needs more money to buy a toy that costs \$8] How can we write? [toy = \$8] - d.
 What question do we have to answer?
-How many does Deena have now?
+[How many more dollars does Tod need to save?]
 How can we write this?
-D has ? - 6.
+[Save more dollars] - 6.
 Give students time to solve.
 (If struggling, prompt with, "What number does the problem start with?"
-Do you want to draw this or use manipulatives to recreate it?) - 7.
+Do you want to draw this or use manipulatives to recreate it?
+Then what happens?) - 7.
 Ask students to explain their process before asking them for an answer.
 This allows students time to self-correct and gives the Educator a clue about how the student is thinking. - 8.
 At the end, look at the final answer together, to decide if it solves the problem.
-How would you say the answer in a sentence? ("Deena has 8 pennies now.")
+How would you say the answer in a sentence?
+[Tod needs to save \$5 more.]